biuti/airscore-application/README.md

-# airscore-server
+# Airscore Application Repository
-Docker environment for Airscore, to be pulled using git.
+Airscore application to be pulled using git.
+To be used with [Airscore Image](https://github.com/biuti/airscore).